COVID-19 Safety Information

 Exams

 You may have text-to-speech software read your exams aloud to you.
-You may schedule your exams with this accommodation through the Test Accessibility Scheduling System.
+The Capti Voice Chrome/Edge browser extension can read online quizzes and exams aloud.
+Students with an accommodation for text-to-speech may schedule proctored exams through the Test Accessibility Scheduling System.
 More information about receiving equal access on your exams may be found on our Test Accessibility page.